 Total Revenues.
-Total revenues consist of property rental income and general contracting and real estate services income.
-Total revenues decreased approximately \$21.7 million, or 16.7%, to \$108.5 million for the year ended December 31, 2012, compared to approximately \$130.2 million for the year ended December 31, 2011 as shown below:
+Total revenues consist of property rental revenues and general contracting and real estate services revenues.
+Total revenues decreased approximately \$21.7 million, or 16.7%, to \$108.5 million for the year ended December 31, 2012, compared to approximately \$130.2 million for the year ended December 31, 2011 as shown below (dollars in thousands):